 Food Regulatory Affairs and Quality Assurance Graduate Certificate

 The Food Regulatory Affairs and Quality Assurance Graduate Certificate in Temple’s School of Pharmacy hones your knowledge of food safety laws and best practices.
 Changes to food safety regulations over the past ten years have led to stricter requirements for production and distribution.
 You’ll understand these reforms and the key regulatory agencies that enforce them.
-This pre- and post-master’s certificate is designed to complement your existing career or career goals in the food, food medicine or nutritional products industries, and it is ideal for working professionals seeking part-time coursework.
+This pre-master’s certificate is designed to complement your existing career or career goals in the food, food medicine or nutritional products industries, and it is ideal for working professionals seeking part-time coursework.

 The Food Regulatory Affairs and Quality Assurance Graduate Certificate provides a strong foundation in